 If you want an option of ash blonde dye without ammonia I recommend the Olia dye by Garnier.
 It does not look as beautiful as others, let’s be honest, but it mistreats the hair less and uses fewer chemicals.

 If we want a more professional option, I recommend the Essensity of Schwarzkoft.
-Remember that you have to buy hydrogen peroxide separately.
+Remember that you have to buy developer separately.
 I would like to recommend a different brand, because at this point in the post I have realized that most dyes are from the same brand.
 They do not sponsor me much less, but honestly they are the best dyes of all that I have been trying.

 If I ever find anything better, I’ll let you know!